Flag

 Sanctions

-As a UN member, South Sudan must adhere to sanctions aimed at maintaining international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, including those targeting individuals and entities that threaten peace or commit human rights violations, with ongoing measures in place as of October 2023.
+South Sudan, as a UN member, must adhere to sanctions aimed at maintaining international peace and security, which include various measures like arms embargoes and travel bans.
+The UN Security Council has established multiple sanctions regimes since 1966, with ongoing measures focusing on political stability and human rights violations in South Sudan.

 World Bank: Control of Corruption Percentile Rank 0